-Effective 2019/20 season, the shooting range for PWG must have 12 shooting lanes for B-classes and 18 shooting lanes for LW-classes.
-The shooting range for WCH and WC must have at least 10 to 12 shooting lanes for B-classes and 14 shooting lanes for LW-classes.
+Effective 2019/20 season, the shooting range for PWG and WCH must have at least 12 shooting lanes for B-classes and 12 18 shooting lanes for LW-classes.
+The shooting range for WCH and WC must have at least 10 to 12 shooting lanes for B-classes and 10 14 shooting lanes for LW-classes.
 Current standards apply until then.